wootguy/Glitch-Life/gsrand/Release/readme.txt

 You might also want to take a look at the sentence_mode setting if you plan to distribute your files manually (not via the RES file).

+It's a good idea to use the timestamp map prefix so that players won't get a "Your map differs" error after you re-randomize your maps.
+Once you know people have downloaded your maps, you should never use that map prefix again.

 After the maps are generated, you are asked if you want to copy the randomized maps to a folder.
 Select the 'copy' option so that you can easily pack up the files to send to your buddies or your fast-dl server.
 If you have